vinayrull/fair_value_model/README.md

-# S&P 500 Fair Value Model
+# S&P 500 Pension Strategy

-A data-driven investment strategy to optimise long-term returns by modelling the daily fair value of the S&P 500 using polynomial regression.
+A data-driven investment strategy to try and optimise the long-term returns of my pension by fitting polynomial to S&P 500.

 ## Files
-- `fair_value_model.py` — Python script with full analysis and simulations
+- `pension_strategy.py` — Python script with full analysis and simulations
-- `fair_value_data.sqlite` — SQLite database storing historical S&P 500 prices
+- `pension_strategy_data.sqlite` — SQLite database storing historical S&P 500 prices

 ## How to Run
 1. Download both files to the same folder.